Brainfunk-Team/FNF-BrainyEngine/README.md

 ---

+## Installation:

+If you want to play the game normal, just install it via the releases section on this Github, if you want to build it from source, refer to [the Build Instructions](/docs/BUILDING.md)

 As a continuation of Psych Engine, Brainy Engine is an Friday Night Funkin' Modding Engine with a focus on making modpacks feel more like source mods, with easy custom UI and custom menus without source.

 # Features